marxspawn/AGP2a/README.md

 ## Known Bugs

 #### 4/21/18
-- The primaryStage removeItems button freezes randomly
+- The primaryStage removeItems button freezes randomly.
-  - intermittently remove some items and not others
+  - Intermittently remove some items and not others.
     - Unsure why
+- The math for current-order-view needs to be corrected.
+   - Needs to display an updated subtotal, tax total, and total when adding customer itmes.